iBatistic/bin/README.md

 fi
 ```

-OpenFOAM folder consists of various functions useful for use with OpenFOAM:
+OpenFOAM folder consists of various functions and dicts useful for use with OpenFOAM.

- - RenameAndCombineSTLs
-	 + Combine multiple stls into one for meshing using cfMesh
- - printAllFunctionObjects
-	 + Print all OpenFOAM function objects